Close Menu

 Step 2: Get the Birth Certificate Translation Notarized

-As we have gone over, this may or may not be required, be sure to check with the requirements for the organization you are submitting the documentation to.
+This may or may not be required, be sure to check with the requirements for the organization you are submitting the documentation to.
 In most cases, to notarize a document, you will have to find a local notary public who can sign and provide a notary seal.

 If required, we can provide you with a notarized and certified translation of your birth certificate.
 This means steps one and two can be done simultaneously when you work with us.